 Liverpool vs Bournemouth Head to Head:

-Liverpool have won the last 3 meetings in a row.
+Liverpool have won the last 5 league meetings in a row.

-Liverpool have scored 11 goals against Bournemouth in the last 3 games.
+Liverpool have scored 10 goals against Bournemouth in the last 3 meetings and have conceded none.

 Liverpool vs Bournemouth Prediction: